-Why it is Important to Connect Your Goals with All Team Members?
+Why is it Important to Connect Your Goals with All Team Members?

 Vasiliy Ivanov, a co-founder & CEO of KeepSolid